2021.02

 From the Clarity home page, you can access various views, including:

-• Queries views include:
+• Queries views:

 • Broker Queries shows telemetry from your query servers and gives you an overview of query performance, including average, 98th percentile, and maximum query times.
-It allows you to break down performance by data source, server, properties of the query (e.g., query type, number of dimensions queried), and even individual query IDs.
+It allows you to break down performance by data source, server, properties of the query (for example, query type, number of dimensions queried), and even individual query IDs.

 • Ingestion shows telemetry from real-time ingestion.